ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 Tactical Shield stuns for longer, and Rifle Resistant Shield now has the same reload speed penalty as the Tactical Shield (-15%).

 SMG Assault Ultimate has been heavily buffed.
-It lasts longer, does more damage, and destroys armor.
+It lasts longer, does more damage, and tears through armor like paper.

 _TIP: Pistols can be fired as fast as you can press FIRE.
 You'll sacrifice accuracy for huge DPS, which is very effective at close range._